 The New York Transit Museum’s enchanting model train exhibition is back at the museum’s Grand Central Gallery Annex & Store.
 The 16th annual show features a 34-foot-long, two-level, “O” gauge model train layout.
 Vintage Lionel model trains that zip through Grand Central Terminal, around skyscrapers and to the North Pole.

-Every year, the Norway Spruce beckons revelers from near and far to bask underneath its 30,000 twinkling lights and a dazzling Swarovski crystal star.
-This year’s pick hails from Pennsylvania and will come to life at the tree lighting ceremony on November 29th.
+Every year, the Norway Spruce beckons revelers from near and far to bask underneath its 30,000 twinkling lights and a dazzling Swarovski crystal star in Rockefeller Plaza.

-Every year, Bryant Park transforms into a winter village complete with an outdoor ice skating rink right at the center.
+Every year, Bryant Park transforms into a winter village.
+You will find holiday markets and even an outdoor ice skating rink.
 Shop from local vendors selling food and drinks and get an early start on those holiday wish lists.

 Families can witness New York City’s holiday festivities and cheer through floor-to-ceiling windows from the comfort of a multi-million dollar motor coach.
 The experience is hosted by two on-board New York City experts and features live street performers.